pekrau/notebook/README.md

-# notebook
+# notebooks

 Simple app for personal notes on your local machine using your browser as interface.
 Partially inspired by Obsidian.

 ## Features

-- Each note is a single Markdown file.
+- Each note is a single file.
-- No separate database; the directory structure is the hierarchy and storage.
+- No separate database; the directory structure is the storage.
 - Markdown for note text formatting.
 - Links in the note text; backlinks between notes updated dynamically.
 - Hashtags in note text.
 - Hierarchic structure allowed; subnotes.
 - Files of any kind may be stored.
-- The entire dataset is read and parsed on startup.
 - The app is a Flask server, so use your browser for navigation and editing.
 - Keep separate notebooks (sets of notes) which can easily be switched between.